-Concrete scanning has great advantage over more traditional invasive methods including:
+Concrete scanning has great advantages over more traditional invasive methods including:

 - Capability of greater depth penetration (up to 18 inches at high resolution)

-- Ability to resolve second layer of rebar (subject to spacing)
+- Ability to resolve the second layer of rebar (subject to spacing)

 - Ability to determine slab thickness

-- Screed does not have to be removed to map rebar in floor slabs
+- The screed does not have to be removed to map rebar in floor slabs

 Contractors of ALL trades along with engineers and architects rely on the data produced by concrete scans to:

 - Clear locations for core drilling, trenching, and saw cutting

 - Utility locating of conductive and non-conductive lines